-The University of St. Augustine for Health Sciences is currently accepting applications for enrollment to the Post-Professional Doctor of Occupational Therapy program from the following states: AL, AK, AZ, CA, CO, CT, DC, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, LA, ME, MD, MA, MI, MN, MS, MT, NE, NH, NJ, ND, NM, NV,OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VT, VA, WA, WV, WY.
+The University of St. Augustine for Health Sciences is currently accepting applications for enrollment to the Post-Professional Doctor of Occupational Therapy program from the following states: AL, AK, AZ, CA, CO, CT, DC, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, LA, ME, MD, MA, MI, MN, MO, MS, MT, NE, NH, NJ, ND, NM, NV,OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VT, VA, WA, WV, WY.

 The PPOTD program has rolling admissions and students can apply at any time.
 In order to apply for admissions, you will need to provide the following: